ros2/rmw_connextdds/README.md

 will use this non-standard profile in order to interoperate with `rmw_cyclonedds_cpp`, instead of using one the two standard profiles defined by the DDS-RPC specification (see [RMW_CONNEXT_REQUEST_REPLY_MAPPING](#rmw_connext_request_reply_mapping)).

+## RMW_CONNEXT_DISABLE_LARGE_DATA_OPTIMIZATIONS

+By default, `rmw_connextdds` will try to detect the use of "large data" types, and automatically optimize the QoS of DDS DataWriters and DataReaders using these types, to improve out of the box performance on reliable sterams.

+These optimizations will be applied to any endpoint whose type is "bounded" (i.e. it doesn't contain any member of unlimited length), and whose serialized size exceeds a statically defined limit (1MB by default).

+`rmw_connextdds` will modify a "large data" endpoint's RTPS reliability protocol parameters to more quickly recover samples, which typically improves performance in the presence of very fragmented data, but it might also end up increasing network traffic unnecessarily, particularly if data is not exchanged at a fast periodic pace.

+Variable `RMW_CONNEXT_DISABLE_LARGE_DATA_OPTIMIZATIONS` may be used to disable these automatic optimizations, and revert to Connext's default behavior.

 ### RMW_CONNEXT_DISABLE_FAST_ENDPOINT_DISCOVERY